pylelab/RSCanner/README.md

 # RSCanner

 RSCanner is an R package for rapid assessment and visualization of RNA structural content that is particularly useful for long RNAs.
 The script has been written as an Rmd file, and command line functionality has been provided via two separate R scripts, to be used depending on the type of input given.
+You can access fully functional RSCanner using either 1) the R scripts via command line or 2) the Rmd notebook via RStudio (a popular R IDE).
+For general use, we recommend using the R scripts.
+See usage instructions below.

 ## Inputs and algorithm description